 In addition to the primary adjustment panes, you can make local adjustments to portions of an image in ON1 Photo RAW 2018.
-You can apply these adjustments using either the Adjustment Brush or the Adjustable Gradient, and you can create as many local adjustments as you need on an image.
+You can apply these adjustments using either the Adjustment Brush or the Adjustable Gradient, and you can create as many local adjustments as you need on an image (by clicking on the Add Layer button at the top of the Local Adjustments section).

 Local adjustments can be used to apply a gradient filter to darken a sky, for example, or to add a more complicated vignette to an image.
 Local adjustments are in essence a mask that is applied to a portion of your image, and you can manipulate those masks in powerful ways with both the blending modes and the luminosity options in the Adjustment panes.